-Once kidney function goes below 10 to 15 percent of normal, dialysis treatments or a kidney transplant are necessary to sustain life.
+Once kidney function goes below 10 to 15 percent of normal, dialysis treatments or a kidney transplant are necessary.
 There are two types of dialysis: hemodialysis and peritoneal dialysis (PD).
-Both dialysis treatments are able to replace the kidneys’ function of cleaning the blood of toxins and removing extra fluids for people with kidney failure.
+Both dialysis treatments can replace the kidneys’ function of cleaning the blood of toxins and removing extra fluids.

 An arteriovenous (AV) graft is created by connecting a vein to an artery using a soft plastic tube.
-After the graft has healed, hemodialysis is performed by placing two needles; one in the arterial side and one in the venous side of the graft.
+After the graft heals, hemodialysis is performed by placing one needle in the arterial side and one in the venous side of the graft.
 The graft allows for increased blood flow.
-Grafts tend to need attention and upkeep.
-Taking good care of your access may limit problems.

 A fistula used for hemodialysis is a direct connection of an artery to a vein.
-Once the fistula is created it is a natural part of the body.
-This is the preferred type of access because once the fistula properly matures and gets bigger and stronger; it provides an access with good blood flow that can last for decades.
-After the fistula is surgically created, it can take weeks to months before the fistula matures and is ready to be used for hemodialysis.
-People with kidney disease can do exercises including squeezing a rubber ball to strengthen the fistula before use.
+Once the fistula is created it’s a natural part of the body.
+Once the fistula properly matures, it provides an access with good blood flow that can last for decades.
+It can take weeks to months before the fistula is ready to be used for hemodialysis.

-The National Kidney Foundation (NKF), Centers for Medicare and Medicaid Services (CMS), DaVita Patient Citizens (DPC) and other organizations and experts generally agree that fistulas are the best type of vascular access.
-Low rates of complications, clotting and infection all contribute to the fistula’s reputation as the “gold standard” of vascular access.
+The National Kidney Foundation (NKF), Centers for Medicare and Medicaid Services (CMS) and Dialysis Patient Citizens (DPC) agree fistulas are the best type of vascular access.

 A fistula is the “gold standard” because:

-While the AV fistula is the preferred access, there are some people who are unable to have a fistula.
+While the AV fistula is the preferred access, some people are unable to have a fistula.
 If the vascular system is greatly compromised, a fistula may not be attempted.
-Some people have had fistulas surgically created, but the fistula never matured; therefore, could not be used.
 Some of the drawbacks of fistulas are:

 Cleanliness is one way someone on hemodialysis can keep their fistula uninfected.
 Keep an eye out for infections, which can often be detected when there is pain, tenderness, swelling or redness around the access area.
-If you notice fever, contact your health care professional.
-Your doctor may prescribe antibiotics for an infection, which should likely go away easily with early diagnosis.
+If you notice fever, contact your doctor. .

 Unrestricted blood flow

 Any restriction of blood flow can cause clotting.
-Here are some tips to help keep blood flowing without restriction:
+Here are some tips to help avoid restriction:

-The vibration of blood going through your arm is called the “thrill.”
-You should check this several times a day.
-If the “thrill” changes or stops a blood clot may have formed.
-By immediately contacting your doctor or dialysis health care team the clot may be quickly dissolved or removed.
+The vibration of blood going through your arm is called the “thrill,” which you should check several times a day.
+If the “thrill” changes or stops, a blood clot may have formed.
+If this happens, immediately contact your doctor or dialysis healthcare team.

-Using a stethoscope, or even putting your ear to the access, you can hear the sound of blood flowing through your access.
-This sound is called the “bruit.”
-If the sound gains in pitch and sounds like a whistle, your blood vessels could be tightening (called stenosis).
-If the tightening becomes too severe, blood flow could be cut off completely.
+Using a stethoscope or putting your ear to the access lets you hear the sound of blood flowing through your access.
+If the sound gains in pitch, your blood vessels could be tightening.

-There are two different strategies for using a needle on a fistula: the ladder and the buttonhole techniques, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+The ladder and buttonhole techniques are strategies for using a needle on a fistula, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

-The ladder technique requires that you or your dialysis care provider “stick” the fistula in a different place along the length of the fistula every time.
+The ladder technique requires you or your dialysis care provider “stick” the fistula vertically in a different place every time.
 This is called “climbing,” and it saves you from weakening a certain area by repeatedly sticking it.
-It also provides time for the puncture site to heal.

 If you have questions about your access, please talk to your doctor or dialysis healthcare team.